WretchX/WaterTracker/README.md

 - _Daily Goal_ is the total amount of water you're trying to drink each day.
 - _Logging Enabled_ will automatically log your progress in **dailylogs.txt** at 3:00AM, as long as the program's open.
 - _X minimizes to tray_ - checking this box will allow Water Tracker to minimize to tray when you click the X button, instead of closing the program.
 Keep in mind, clicking "**Exit**" will always exit the program no matter what.
-- _Custom values:_ These 3 input boxes will allow you to change the value in ounces of the 3 quickbuttons on the main program window.
+- _Custom values_ - These 3 input boxes will allow you to change the value in ounces of the 3 quickbuttons on the main program window.
 - Always click "**Save**" to apply changes made.
 Clicking X will not save changes made in Options.

 "**Reset**" will simply clear the day's data.
 Your options will not be afected.